 This page shows you how to subtract dates in Excel, by first explaining how Excel dates work, and then providing examples of Excel date subtractions.

 If you want to subtract dates in Excel, it helps if you first understand how dates are stored within Excel.

 Dates are actually stored as positive integers in Excel.
-It is only the formatting of an Excel cell that causes a number to be displayed as a date, rather than a simple numerical value.
+It is only the formatting of an Excel cell that causes a number to be displayed as a date, rather than a simple numeric value.

 The numbering system used for Excel dates varies with different computer systems, but most commonly, the numbering system is:

 Because Excel dates are simply integers, you can subtract dates in Excel, in the same way that you can subtract any other integers.
 The result from the subtraction of any two dates is equal to the number of days between the two dates.

 The following spreadsheet shows three examples of subtracting dates in Excel.

 Note that, in the results spreadsheet above, the cells in columns A and B are formatted with a date format, but the cells in column C are formatted with the 'General' format.